SentryML

 defense

-Detection Engineering for LLM Apps: A MITRE ATLAS-Mapped Runbook for Prompt Injection Alerting
+Detection Engineering for LLM Apps: A MITRE ATLAS Runbook

-By Priya Anand · · 8 min read
+By SentryML Editorial · · 8 min read

 The detection engineering practice for traditional infrastructure is mature: events flow into a SIEM, rules map to MITRE ATT&CK techniques, alerts route through a tiered SOC, and runbooks specify investigation paths.
 The equivalent for LLM applications is mostly absent.
 Most teams I review are running on per-prompt regex rules in a homegrown YAML file, and calling it “AI security.”